AeronRedCelajes/AeronRedCelajes/README.md

 ![Program your life to be better](https://github.com/user-attachments/assets/256754a7-13a3-48b8-8e95-7be01e68744e)

 <h2>Hi 👋, I'm Aeron Red R. Celajes</h2>
-<p>A Computer Science student from <strong>New Era University</strong> passionate about web development, graphic design, and data analysis.</p>
+<p>A Computer Science graduate from <strong>New Era University</strong> with a passion for web development, graphic design, and computer vision.
+Eager to apply my skills and grow in dynamic, tech-driven environments.</p>

 <hr>